Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Discussion

 \section{Discussion}

-Though the proposed model showed its superiority in face quality prediction, we find that generative priors occasionally lead to unsatisfactory reconstruction results, as shown in Fig.~\ref{fig:discussion}.
-We assume this is because the generative prior model StyleGAN2 was mostly trained with frontally viewed samples but few rotated faces.
+Although the proposed model showed its superiority in face quality prediction, we find some limitations regarding the generative priors.
+By selecting test images with prediction errors greater than 0.1 (10\% of the quality score range), we find that images with rotated faces usually lead to unsatisfactory reconstructed results and poorer quality predictions, as shown in Fig.~\ref{fig:discussion}.
+We assume this is because the generative prior model StyleGAN2 was mostly trained with frontally viewed samples while few images of rotated faces were included.
 Thus, the generator can produce frontally viewed faces but underperforms otherwise.
-To address this challenging issue, training the generative model with diverse view angles to provide more powerful priors might be a solution, and we leave the task for future work.
+To address this issue, training the generative model with faces viewed from diverse view angles to provide more powerful priors might be a solution, and we leave the task for future work.
+It is also worth noting that in our proposed framework, the prior model could be substituted by others; therefore, with the development of more powerful generative models, the proposed IQA model should also benefit and perform better, which we expect to observe in the future.

+We also clarify that technical face image quality should not be confused with face attractiveness, \emph{i.e.}, aesthetic.
+In the subjective study, apart from giving a precise definition of technical image quality in the instruction, we provided a few examples to teach freelancers how to differentiate them.
+Fig.~\ref{fig:attract} shows some face examples in GFIQA-20k with various qualities and attractiveness.
+It shows the MOSes are consistent with technical quality rather than attractiveness, which demonstrates the effect of face attractiveness was minimized in the proposed dataset.